Building Programmable Cashflows

 - 1.A flow is opened with the Super App as the

 - 2.A flow is updated which has the Super App as the

 - 3.A flow is closed by the Super App's counter party (i.e. if either the sender of a flow into the Super app or the recipient of a flow from the Super App deleted the flow, a callback will be run).
 As of today, this is only relevant for the case of canceled flows.

-When a stream is created into a Super App (this will make the Super App the
+When a stream is created into a Super App, the

 afterAgreementCreatedcallback may be run.
 These callbacks can execute any arbitrary logic, as long as this logic fits within the rules of standard smart contract development and the rules of Super Apps (which are explained further later on in this section).

-In the case of the tradeable cashflow contract, the logic we include inside of the
+In the case of the tradable cashflow contract, the logic we include inside of the

 afterAgreementCreatedcallback will open up a money stream from the app to the NFT's owner in an amount that is equal to the